 You can also use the Local Group Policy Editor to enable or disable the automatic driver updates on Windows 11.

-1. Open the Windows 11 Search bar and type in Local Group Policy Editor.
-Open the Local Group Policy Editor app from the list.
+1. Open the Local Group Policy Editor app from the Windows Search.

 Local Group Policy